MediaComem/comem-travel-log-ionic-setup/README.md

 export interface HomePageTab {
   title: string; // The title of the tab in the tab bar
   icon: string; // The icon of the tab in the tab bar
-  path: string; // The route's path that displays the tab }
+  path: string; // The route's path of the tab to display }

 @Component({